vishal-verma-96/personal-expense-tracker/README.md

 # 💰 Personal Expense Tracker 🧾

 A **simple and user-friendly** Python application to help you **log, categorize, and track** your daily expenses.
-Stay in control of your monthly budget and spending habits with just a terminal!
+Stay in control of your monthly budget and spending habits — all from your terminal!

 ---